Is your brand invisible to AI?

 Tip: Always open external links in new windows to avoid people leaving your site completely.

-Internal Linking Strategies and Best Practises
+Internal Linking Strategies and Best Practices

 Use Descriptive Anchor Text

 Let’s say you have an ecommerce website and you are looking to build internal links to a category page.
 Let’s use the example of a subcategory selling men’s shoes.
-Whenever making reference to that page, you should be using anchor text such as “men’s shoes, men’s trainers, men’s sliders, men’s formal shoes” whichever is the most relevant to your products.
+Whenever making reference to that page, you should be using anchor text such as “men’s shoes, men’s trainers, men’s sliders, men’s formal shoes”, whichever is the most relevant to your products.
 It is important to have different variations, as you don’t want to have the exact same anchor text each time.

-Old: “To check out our new trainers click here”
+Old: “To check out our new trainers, click here”

 New: “We strongly recommend you check out our new trainers”